How to Start a Winery

 Step 8: Get your Marketing Plan in Place

-You will need employees to help you run your winery.
+From tending to the vines to filling bottles to selling out of the retail store, you will need employees to help run the winery.
 Employees with good customer service will be needed in the tasting room.
 On the production side, a good winemaker will be critical if you don’t have wine-making experience and labor to tend to the vineyard.
 Make sure that you select people with appropriate experience.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.